To get you started, below are links to some of the most popular topics:

 UMD's general education program gives students the opportunity to explore the exciting and expansive range of courses.
 These courses will expand students’ program of study, challenge their preconceptions and broaden their worldview.
 Courses emphasize rigor, innovation and creative thinking.
 Students are encouraged to consider diversity in all its forms and to enhance their learning beyond the classroom, through study abroad, internships, research or other special experiences.

 The Pre-Transfer Advising program provides support to prospective transfer students from two- and four-year schools before they apply to UMD.
 Students are encouraged to use pre-transfer advising services to assess their readiness to transfer and estimate their time to degree completion.
-The pre-advising worksheet must be completed to receive transfer course feedback.

 Transfer Credit Services facilitates the evaluation of credit for new students who have earned college credit from another institution or have successfully completed Advanced Placement (AP), International Baccalaureate (IB) or A/AS level examinations.
 The Transfer Course Database can be used to look up transfer course equivalencies.
 Admitted students who have earned college credit in the U.S. may access their preliminary transfer credit evaluation online within three weeks of receiving their offer of admission.
 To ensure we have an updated record, admitted students should submit a final official transcript as soon as it becomes available.